anic17/terminal-ads/README.md

 Try out Newtrodit, the best console text editor ever made!
 ```

+Additionally, if you're feeling **extra** silly, you can run `ads --autorun` and let the magic begin.
+What does this do?
+Once you open a new CMD instance and see an obnoxious ad at the top you'll wonder how that happened.
+You are warned.

 ## Installation

 You really shouldn't use this anywhere.
 But if you really want to, here are the steps: